Break a Monolithic Application into Microservices with AWS Copilot, Amazon ECS, Docker, and AWS Fargate

-In this tutorial, you will deploy a monolithic node.js application to a Docker container, then decouple the application into microservices without any downtime.
-The node.js application hosts a simple message board with threads and messages between users.
+In this tutorial, you will deploy a monolithic Node.js application to a Docker container, then decouple the application into microservices without any downtime.
+The Node.js application hosts a simple message board with threads and messages between users.

 Traditional monolithic architectures are hard to scale.
 As an application's code base grows, it becomes complex to update and maintain.
 Introducing new features, languages, frameworks, and technologies becomes very hard, limiting innovation and new ideas.

-Within a microservices architecture, each application component runs as its own service and communicates with other services via a well-defined API.
+Within a microservices architecture, each application component runs as its own service and communicates with other services through a well-defined API.
 Microservices are built around business capabilities, and each service performs a single function.
 Microservices can be written using different frameworks and programming languages, and you can deploy them independently, as a single service, or as a group of services.

 During this tutorial, we will show you how to run a simple monolithic application in a Docker container, deploy the same application as microservices, then switch traffic to the microservices without any downtime.
 After you are done, you can use this tutorial and the code in it as a template to build and deploy your own containerized microservices on AWS.

-The entire node.js application is run in a container as a single service and each container has the same features as all other containers.
+The entire Node.js application is run in a container as a single service and each container has the same features as all other containers.
 If one application feature experiences a spike in demand, the entire architecture must be scaled.

-Each feature of the node.js application runs as a separate service within its own container.
+Each feature of the Node.js application runs as a separate service within its own container.
 The services can scale and be updated independently of the others.

 - An AWS account: If you don't already have an account, follow the Setting Up Your AWS Environment tutorial for a quick overview.

 - A text editor.
 For this tutorial, we will use VS Code, but you can use your preferred IDE.

 This tutorial is divided into the following modules.
 You must complete each module before moving to the next one.